Simbaxo/Beginner-JS/README.md

 These are the starter files and solutions to the brand new [Beginner JavaScript](https://BeginnerJavaScript.com) course by Wes Bos

-This will contain code from the Videos in Wes Bos Course.
+This contains code from the Videos in Wes Bos Course.